Charged With DUI — But You Weren’t Driving?

-If you were found in the driver’s seat of a vehicle while impaired — even if you weren’t driving — you can still be charged with a criminal offence under Canada’s impaired driving laws.
+If you were found in the driver’s seat while impaired — even if you weren’t driving — you can still be charged under Canada’s impaired driving laws.

-But the law is clear: if you were impaired and had the potential to put the vehicle in motion, you could be convicted.
+It’s confusing — and it feels unfair.
+But the law doesn’t always care about fairness..
+The law says if you were impaired and had the potential to put the vehicle in motion, you can be convicted.

 What Does “Care and Control” Actually Mean?